Sharpe's Battle (TV programme): Plot

-While on patrol, Sharpe (Sean Bean) and his men rout some French soldiers who have raped and murdered the inhabitants of a Spanish village.
-Two are captured alive.
-Their commander, Brigadier General Loup (Oliver Cotton), attempts to bargain with Sharpe for the lives of his men, but Sharpe has them shot in front of him.
-Loup vows revenge as he departs.
+While on patrol, Sharpe and his men rout some French soldiers who have raped and murdered the inhabitants of a Spanish village.
+Sharpe and his men rescue a survivor, Miranda, and capture two French soldiers.
+The French soldiers' commander, Brigadier General Loup, attempts to bargain with Sharpe for the lives of his men, but Sharpe has them shot in front of him.
+Loup vows revenge against Sharpe as he departs.
+Miranda is placed under Perkins' protection, with the two eventually becoming romantically attached.

-Meanwhile, Wellington (Hugh Fraser) receives unwanted reinforcements from the King of Spain.
-His Most Catholic Majesty sends his personal bodyguard, the Real Compania Irlandesa (Royal Irish Company), composed of poorly trained men of Irish descent under the command of the inexperienced Lord Kiely (Jason Durr).
-Wellington does not trust them, not least because of reports in American newspapers that the British are committing atrocities against the Irish people.
+Meanwhile, Wellington receives unwanted reinforcements from the King of Spain.
+His Most Catholic Majesty sends his personal bodyguard, the Real Compania Irlandesa (Royal Irish Company), composed of poorly trained men of Irish descent under the command of the inexperienced and naive Lord Kiely.
+Wellington assigns Sharpe to train them and puts him under the command of former Wagonmaster-General Colonel Runciman.
+Wellington is wary of the capabilities and loyalty of the Irish guard, not least because of fabricated reports in American newspapers that the British army is committing atrocities in Ireland against civilians.
 So he orders the unreliable men to garrison a fort near the French lines, where it will be easy for them to desert if they want to.
-He assigns Sharpe to train them and puts him under the command of former Wagonmaster-General Colonel Runciman (Ian McNeice).
+Several eventually desert, but are caught and executed by the French.

-Kiely's wife, Lady Kiely (Allie Byrne), and his mistress, guerrilla leader Doña Juanita (Siri Neal), both show up in camp.
+Kiely's wife, Lady Lucy Kiely, and his mistress, guerrilla leader Doña Juanita, both show up in camp, causing a tense atmosphere.
+Kiely is unhappy with his wife due to a miscarriage.
 In the meantime, Sharpe has enough time to train the men and strengthen the fort's defences, so that when Loup finally attacks, he is repulsed.
 Afterwards, Sharpe proposes a quick surprise assault on Loup's headquarters, which is approved by Kiely, Runciman and Juanita.